Route Planning: The Complete Guide

 If you only deliver to 10 addresses once per week, you will probably find everything you need in Google Maps.
 As the largest tech company in the world, they’ve built a solution that you can rely on to do exactly what it says it does.
 You’re likely to already be familiar with the solution too which is a bonus.

-But if you’re doing deliveries everyday, it’s definitely worth looking to a dedicated delivery route planner.
+But if you’re route planning in logistics, it’s definitely worth looking to a dedicated delivery route planner.
 The time and cost savings can quickly see a positive ROI and it will give you an edge on competitors spending their valuable time on manual routing.
 The additional features such as customer notifications, proof-of-delivery and live vehicle tracking can also bring your business to the next level and leave customers with a great experience.

 Pro Tip: If you’re unsure about what solution is best for your business, run a simple test.
 Outline your current delivery process and try to analyse how much time and resources go into planning over a week.